 1. a spouse has expressed his or her intent to end the marriage to the other spouse, and

 2) the conduct of the spouse is consistent with his or her intent to end the marriage.

 The best and clearest evidence of what establishes the date of separation is the actual filing of divorce papers.
-Outside of this, our North County Courts will review all “relevant evidence” when establishing the date of separation.
+Outside of this, our Carlsbad Courts will review all “relevant evidence” when establishing the date of separation.

 We invite you to contact us or call 760-712-3741 to schedule a meeting with one of our attorneys.